decentespresso/de1app/documentation/decent_user_interface.md

 >When a **dui add** command creates a control  _compound_ , use the corresponding prefix on the option names to pass those options to the "sub-item" creation command.

+**-debug**  _boolean_

+>Set to 1 to write debugging information about the item creation to the log file.
+This shows details of the theme aspects that will be applied, and also show the low-level Tk calls that compose the item.
+Can be very verbose.

 ##### Synonym "convenience" commands

 **dui add theme**  _theme_name ?theme_name ...?_